jasqs/FREDtools/doc/source/index.rst

 Development
 ----------------------------
 Everyone is invited to support the development of the FRED tools and to add functionalities needed for a specific application.
-All the new functions or classes sould be documented according to numpydoc style.
+All the new functions or classes should be documented according to numpydoc style.
 Check `numpydoc website <https://numpydoc.readthedocs.io>`_ for the style guide and examples.

+The FRED tools documentation is written in reStructuredText format and build with sphinx in version 4.0.2 using sphinx_rtd_theme template in version 0.5.2.

 .. toctree::
    :maxdepth: 1